afonsojramos/pAPRika/pAPRika/_posts/2020-06-26-welcome-to-pAPRika.markdown

 For `TypeScript` support it is required to have `tsconfig.json` in the root folder.

-There is a command available for running pAPRika in all open files.
+There are four options for running `pAPRika`, by saving the file, by opening a file, or by running either of the available commands:

+1.  `pAPRika: Spice this file` - This command runs pAPRika on the current file.
+2.  `pAPRika: Spice all open files` - This command runs pAPRika on all opened files, as such, it may become resource intensive.

 ## Extension Settings